September 8, 2016

 Deciding to earn a master's in public relations is an advantageous move for a variety of careers.
 Working in public relations, you may be able to find a position as a speech writer, a social media director, a member of an advertising team or a fundraising manager.
 Any sector that requires communication between the organization and others needs public relation specialists in some form to oversee that transfer of information.

 When you choose SNHU to get your master's in public relations, you're choosing a school that wants to see you succeed.
 Providing a comprehensive and accessible education, SNHU's degree programs are created with the student in mind and designed to ensure you have a first-rate academic experience.
-Gill had friends that recommended the master's in public relations program, and said when he applied to SNHU he felt welcomed through the admissions process "by a great admissions team and advisor that made me feel like SNHU was home."
+Gill had friends that recommended the master's in public relations program, and said when he applied to SNHU he felt welcomed through the admission process "by a great admission team and advisor that made me feel like SNHU was home."

-The feeling of being welcome goes beyond admissions.
+The feeling of being welcome goes beyond admission.
 SNHU's instructors are knowledgeable and approachable.
 Gill said SNHU's instructors "did a great job of presenting the information in a way that could apply not only to the field that I was working in, but also my personal life."
 You'll be able to stay in contact with your instructor.
 Whether through message boards, in the course discussion, or through email, you'll feel comfortable asking questions and building a good rapport.

 Davis said she chose SNHU because the instructors and administration were there for her.
 "They pushed me when I needed to be pushed, challenged me when I needed to be challenged, and praised me when I needed to be praised," Davis said.
 "Each person was here to make me a better student and future employee/business owner."